sergeevsn/mlmetrics/README.md

 # mlmetrics.h

-A **header-only C++ library** for computing machine learning metrics.
-Lightweight, easy to integrate, and designed for both classification and regression tasks.
+A **header-only C++ library** ffor computing some of machine learning metrics.
+5 for classification, 4 for regression, just to start :) Classification metrics are with weighted average hard-coded, gonna make an average parameter like in scikit-learn in future.
 True and predicted vectors must be of some **floating point type** (float, double, etc.)

 ![Header-only](https://img.shields.io/badge/header--only-lightgrey) ![C++11](https://img.shields.io/badge/C++-11-blue) ![License](https://img.shields.io/badge/license-MIT-brightgreen)